What is Money Habitudes

 Such engaging, hands-on activities make finance more approachable and build trust between people—even when they’re feeling anxious.
 In addition to getting people to talk about money, Money Habitudes can help people recognize their underlying financial biases and motivations to make real behavior changes.

-At the most basic level, all you have to do is sort about 50 statements by whether they describe you or not.
+How do you use Money Habitudes?
+At the most basic level, just sort 54 short statements by whether they describe you or not.
 (For example: “I think things will work out so I don’t worry about money” or “I will spend a lot of time and energy to get a better deal.”)
-The process takes about 10 minutes.
+It only takes about 10 minutes.

 If you’re using Money Habitudes Online, the program will sort the cards, analyze your answers and give you your results automatically.
 If you’re using the physical card game, you can interpret your results in just a few minutes.
 The instructions are so easy they fit on the single green card.